google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 performing sites impeded users, and in turn, conferred a negative impact on business goals:

-- [The BBC found that they lose an additional 10% of users for every additional second their site takes to load](https://www.creativebloq.com/features/how-the-bbc-builds-websites-that-scale).
+- [The BBC found they lost an additional 10% of users for every additional second their site takes to load](https://www.creativebloq.com/features/how-the-bbc-builds-websites-that-scale).
-- [DoubleClick by Google found that 53% of mobile site visits are abandoned if a page takes longer than 3 seconds to load](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).
+- [DoubleClick by Google found 53% of mobile site visits are abandoned if a page takes longer than 3 seconds to load](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).

 Because we work in a highly competitive industry, we're continually focused on the progress of our competitors.
-[In the same DoubleClick by Google study cited above](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/), it was found that sites loading within 5 seconds had 70% longer sessions, 35% lower bounce rates, and 25% higher ad viewability than sites taking over three times longer at 19 seconds.
+[In the same DoubleClick by Google study cited above](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/), it was found sites loading within 5 seconds had 70% longer sessions, 35% lower bounce rates, and 25% higher ad viewability than sites taking over three times longer at 19 seconds.
 To get an idea of how your site performance compares with the competition, [check out the Speed Scorecard